mieweb/docs/content/functions/injury-care/viewing-accommodations.md

 ![](../viewing-accommodations.assets/859dd683f8975e4d9ca702ad3e82254b.png)

-Below that is and edit, delete and add new accommodations section.
+Below that is an edit, delete and add new accommodations section.
 See other help documentation [Adding Accommodations](adding-restrictions.md) for specific details.

 ## Learning Management System